-They may not have the wow factor of Guy Kawasaki secular evangelizing the heck out of Apple products on stage, but why should we be having conversations instead of giving presentations?
+They may not have the wow factor of Guy Kawasaki evangelizing the heck out of Apple products on stage, but why should we be having conversations instead of giving presentations?

 The Presentation Problem